spatie/payment/README.md

     }
 ```

-In the same controller in the method in which you present the view you must set the ```$order``` that you've probably build up in the checkout-proces
+In the same controller in the method in which you present the view you must set the ```$order``` that you've probably build up during the checkout-process.

 ```php
 public function showOrderDetails()